BurntSushi/termcolor/README.md

   as UTF-16, latin-1, GBK, EUC-JP, Shift_JIS and more.
 (Some support for automatically detecting UTF-16 is provided.
 Other text encodings must be specifically specified with the `-E/--encoding` flag.)
+* `ripgrep` supports searching files compressed in a common format (gzip, xz, lzma or bzip2 current) with the `-z/--search-zip` flag.

 In other words, use `ripgrep` if you like speed, filtering by default, fewer bugs, and Unicode support.